- House and Senate negotiators reach two-year budget deal

 A snapshot of influenza activity in all 50 states

-Here is a snapshot of flu activity in all 50 states and the District of Columbia:
+Here is a snapshot of flu activity in all 50 states:

 Alabama: Like many states, Alabama is having an earlier and busier flu season than a year ago _ though not as bad as the 2009 pandemic.
 The state Department of Public Health doesn’t tally statewide flu cases but emergency departments have been busy treating patients with flu symptoms.
 Hospitals have been able to handle the load without using tents or other unusual measures.